spigelli/ue-blueprint-docs/README.md

 # ue-blueprint-docs
-Sphinx extension and parser for Unreal Engine 4 BluePrint exports
+Sphinx extension and parser for Unreal Engine 4 blueprint exports
-- Displays the group of BluePrints similar to an API Reference
+- Displays the group of blueprint similar to an API Reference
-- Allows for Directive creation based on event listener blocks in the BluePrint event graph
+- Allows for Directive creation based on event listener blocks in the blueprint event graph
+- Discover comment blocks based on location in blueprint

 ## Installation
 `git clone http://github.com/spigelli/ue-blueprint-docs`